What does the pledge mean?

 What progress has been made?

-We’re currently rating this pledge as “in progress”.
+We’re currently rating this pledge as “appears on track”.

 In July 2024, the Department for Education announced it would relaunch and “expand” its main teacher recruitment campaign, “Every Lesson Shapes a Life”, as part of its efforts to recruit the additional 6,500 new teachers.
 And in May 2025 it announced it would shorten the duration of postgraduate teaching apprenticeships, a key route into the profession, from 12 months to nine, in a bid to drive up numbers.